Just as trees begin to leaf out in the spring season, spongy moth caterpillars (formerly gypsy moth) are hard at work, eating those brand-new leaves.

 Soon after, the first spongy moth outbreak was around 1890.

-How many spongy moths are expected in Massachusetts in 2018?
+How many spongy moths are expected in Massachusetts?

 As the birthplace of the U.S. spongy moth outbreak, Massachusetts trees are especially affected by the insects.